Pereowei-Geku/My_Cybersecurity_Journey/cloud-security/microsoft-defender-for-cloud/index.md

 ### Subscription-Level Activation is Powerful
-Activating at the subscription level means every new virtual machine added to Prafydob Corp's environment automatically receives protection.
+Activating at the subscription level means every new virtual machine was added to Prafydob Corp's environment automatically receives protection.
 There is no risk of new resources being deployed without monitoring.